naturomics/CapsNet-Tensorflow/README.md

 # CapsNet-Tensorflow
 A Tensorflow implementation of CapsNet in Hinton's paper [Dynamic Routing Between Capsules](https://arxiv.org/abs/1710.09829)

-**The code is not complete yet, I'm trying to finish it as quickly as possible, thanks for your focus**
+**The code is not complete yet, I'm trying to finish it as quickly as possible.
+[Here](https://zhihu.com/question/67287444/answer/251460831) is my understanding of this paper on section 4(the core part of CapsNet).
+Thanks for your focus**

 ## Requirements
 - Python